-- 84. Commonality: Common questions of law and fact exist to all Class members, and predominate over any questions solely affecting individual Class members, including but not limited to: - a.
-Whether Defendants are the fiduciaries of the SDH Funds; - Whether Defendants' fiduciary duties included prudent and loyal management of the underlying investment options held by the SDH Funds; - whether Defendants breached their fiduciary duties in the management of the SDH Funds, including the selection and monitoring of the SDH Funds' underlying investments; - d.
-Whether Defendants are additionally or alternatively liable, as co-fiduciaries, for the unlawful conduct described herein pursuant to 29 U.S.C. § 1105; - e.
-The proper form of equitable and injunctive relief; and - f.
-The proper measure of monetary relief. - 85.
-Class certification is appropriate under Fed.
+- 79. Typicality: Plaintiff's claims are typical of the Class members' claims.
+Like other Class members, Plaintiff invested in the SDH Funds and suffered injuries as a result of the mismanagement of those Funds by Defendants. - 80.
+Adequacy: Plaintiff will fairly and adequately protect the interests of the Class.
+Plaintiff's interests are aligned with the Class that they seek to represent, and they have retained counsel experienced in complex class action litigation.
+Plaintiff does not have any conflicts of interest with any Class members that would impair or impede their ability to represent such Class members. - 81.
+Commonality: Common questions of law and fact exist to all Class members, and predominate over any questions solely affecting individual Class members, including but not limited to: - a.
+Whether Defendants are the fiduciaries of the SDH Funds; - Whether Defendants' fiduciary duties included prudent and loyal management of the underlying investment options held by the SDH Funds; - c.
+Whether Defendants breached their fiduciary duties in the management of the SDH Funds, including the selection and monitoring of the SDH Funds' underlying investments; - d.
+Whether Defendants breached their fiduciary duties by failing to leverage the size and negotiating power of the SDH Funds to procure the lowest-cost share class of each of the underlying investments of the SDH Funds; - e.
+Whether Defendants are additionally or alternatively liable, as co-fiduciaries, for the unlawful conduct described herein pursuant to 29 U.S.C. § 1105; - f.
+The proper form of equitable and injunctive relief; and - g.
+The proper measure of monetary relief.

+- 82. Class certification is appropriate under Fed.
 R. Civ.
-P. 23(b)(1)(A) because prosecuting separate actions against Defendants would create a risk of inconsistent or varying adjudications with respect to individual Class members that would establish incompatible standards of conduct for Defendants. - 86.
+P. 23(b)(1)(A) because prosecuting separate actions against Defendants would create a risk of inconsistent or varying adjudications with respect to individual Class members that would establish incompatible standards of conduct for Defendants. - 83.
 Class certification is also appropriate under Fed.
 R. Civ.
 P. 23(b)(1)(B) because adjudications with respect to individual Class members, as a practical matter, would be dispositive of the interests of the other persons not parties to the individual adjudications or would substantially impair or impede their ability to protect their interests.
 Any award of equitable relief by the Court-such as removal of particular investments within the SDH Funds or removal of any or all of the fiduciaries of the SDH Funds-would be dispositive of non-party participants' interests.
-The accounting and restoration of participants' plan assets that would be required under 29 U.S.C. §§ 1109 and 1132 would be similarly dispositive of the interests of other plan participants.

-questions of law and fact common to the Class predominate over any questions affecting only individual Class members, and because a class action is superior to other available methods for the fair and efficient adjudication of this litigation.
+The accounting and restoration of participants' plan assets that would be required under 29 U.S.C. §§ 1109 and 1132 would be similarly dispositive of the interests of other plan participants. - questions of law and fact common to the Class predominate over any questions affecting only individual Class members, and because a class action is superior to other available methods for the fair and efficient adjudication of this litigation.
 Defendants' conduct as described in this Complaint applied uniformly to all members of the Class.
-Class members do not have an interest in pursuing separate actions against Defendants, as the amount of each Class member's individual claims is relatively small compared to the expense and burden of individual prosecution, and Plaintiffs are unaware of any similar claims brought against Defendants by any Class members on an individual basis.
+Class members do not have an interest in pursuing separate actions against Defendants, as the amount of each Class member's individual claims is relatively small compared to the expense and burden of individual prosecution, and Plaintiff is unaware of any similar claims brought against Defendants by any Class members on an individual basis.
 Class certification also will obviate the need for unduly duplicative litigation that might result in inconsistent judgments concerning Defendants' practices.
 Moreover, management of this action as a class action will not present any likely difficulties.
 In the interests of justice and judicial efficiency, it would be desirable to concentrate the litigation of all Class members' claims in a single forum.